sts10/tidy/readme.markdown

             Force overwrite of output file if it exists

     -g, --ignore-after <IGNORE_AFTER_DELIMITER>
-            Ignore metadata after the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
+            Ignore characters after the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
+Helpful for ignoring metadata like word frequencies.
 Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
 May not be used together with -d, -D or -G options

     -G, --ignore-before <IGNORE_BEFORE_DELIMITER>
-            Ignore metadata before and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
+            Ignore characters before and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
+Helpful for ignoring metadata like word frequencies.
 Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
 May not be used together with -d, -D or -g options

     -h, --homophones <HOMOPHONES_LIST>
             Path(s) to file(s) containing homophone pairs.
 There must be one pair of homophones per